 Over 300 local businesses are taking part in this year’s Shopapalooza Festival produced by LocalShops1, a longtime advocate and promoter of the Shop Local movement across the Tampa Bay area.
-The event, now in its 11th year following a break in 2020 due to the COVID-19 pandemic, is an opportunity for the community to give back to those businesses which made it through the challenges of the pandemic and to meet newcomers to the local business community.
+The event is an opportunity for the community to give back to those businesses which made it through the challenges of the pandemic and to meet newcomers to the local business community.

 Shopapalooza is open to the public and free to attend.
 The event offers visitors an opportunity to get a head start on holiday shopping while showing their support to local businesses, artists, musicians, restaurants and food truck vendors, nonprofits and more.
 Shopapalooza 2021 will run all weekend long from 10:00 a.m. to 5:00 p.m. at the downtown St. Petersburg park located at 701 Bayshore Drive NE.

 This past year, especially, we all saw how much we depend on small businesses and all they do to keep our communities going, from giving meals to schoolchildren and first responders, to raising funds and donating supplies to neighbors in need,” says Ester Venouziou, founder of LocalShops1, which launched in 2008.
 “The local business community went above and beyond, and it’s time for us all to give back and support them as much as we can.”